On the Sample Complexity of One Hidden Layer Networks with Equivariance, Locality and Weight Sharing: Experiment Setup

 Finally, to avoid interpolation artifacts, we augment our dataset by directly transforming the projected features (which happens via simple permutation matrices since the group $D_{32}$ is discrete), rather than pre-rotating the raw images.

-Our equivariant networks consist of a linear layer (i.e. a group convolution), followed by a ReLU activation and a final pooling and invariant linear layer as in Eq.~\ref{def:gcnn_1layer}.
-All models are trained using the Adam optimizer with a learning rate of $1e-2$ for $30$ epochs.
-We use the MNIST12K dataset, which has 12K images in the training split and 50K in the test split.
+Our equivariant networks consist of a linear layer (i.e. a group convolution), followed by a ReLU activation and a final pooling and invariant linear layer as in \eqref{def:gcnn_1layer}.
+All MNIST models are trained using the Adam optimizer with a learning rate of $1e-2$ for $30$ epochs, while the CIFAR10 models are trained using with a learning rate of $1e-3$ for $50$ epochs.
+Precisely, we use the MNIST12K dataset, which has 12K images in the training split and 50K in the test split.

 All experiments were run on a single GPU NVIDIA GeForce RTX 2080 Ti.